Dublin Bus: Withdrawn routes

-Proposed routes

 Impact of COVID-19

 The COVID-19 pandemic led to the suspension of Airlink, Nitelink and some Xpresso services in March 2020; Airlink services were later permanently suspended five months later.
 With the easing of restrictions in January 2022, Dublin Bus announced all Nitelink services would return to normal from Friday 28 January 2022.
 The use of facemasks onboard became optional from Monday 28 February 2022.

 Route map

 Uniquely for a capital city's primary transit network, no full system-wide street and route map is available online.
 Dublin Bus cites high licensing fees from fellow state-owned company, Ordnance Survey Ireland (OSI).
 OSI historically published a printed street map, reissued every two to five years, which included bus routes.
 However, the edition published June 2011 omitted these for the first time.

 Dublin Bus's Core Route Map does, however, provide some visual information about key routes in the city.

 Dublin Bus previously employed international design company 'Applied', and a Dublin consultancy, to assist in making its route maps more legible.
 The aim was to develop clearer route information, with the aim of improving access and encouraging the visitor economy.